yuetsin/SE-100/README.md

 # SE-100

-This project is trying to make a fair comparison with Vue.js and Swift. :)
+This repo contains all homeworks in SE-100. :)

  * /documents/document.md